September 29, 2025

 Various vineyard sites throughout Hawke's Bay - Gimblett Gavels, Crownthorpe, Bridge Pa District - and Martinborough

-After harvest in late March the fruit was de-stemmed and crushed.
+After the grapes were harvested the fruits were de-stemmed and crushed.
 The juice was settled and fermented in stainless steel tanks using two different yeasts in co-fermentation.
 Frequent stirring was done throughout fermentation and post fermentation allowing the solids to flesh out the mid-palate.
-The wine was then cold settled and stabilized before bottling under screw-cap to maintain the bright fruit and aromatics gained from the young New Zealand soils.
+The wine was then cold-settled and stabilized before bottling under a screw-cap to maintain the bright fruit and aromatics gained from the young New Zealand soils and phenomenal UV light.

 Screw cap, Vegan